 These people lose their permits for any type of firearms-related violation at thousands or tens of thousands of one percentage point, even lower, much lower rates than police.

-Police rarely get convicted of firearms-related violations.
+Police rarely get convicted of firearms-related violations, less than one percent of the city.

 And do you know New York has a you must retreat provision?